Hoblirm/CppConsole/README.md

 }
 ```

-Now that the method has been declared, we can use it inside the code:
+Once a method is declared, it can be used at any point inside the console.
+Test out the method with the following lines:

 ```bash
 int v=0, p=0;